Kindergarten (Age: 5 years by Sept. 1st)

 Science

 The science curriculum focuses on fostering students’ natural curiosity through exploration and guided experimentation.
 Students are encouraged to ask questions, make predictions, experiment to discover, and reflect on their discoveries.
-Non-fiction literature selections, the Let’s Find Out weekly series by Scholastic, and exploration in the STEAM mini-makerspace further enhances these experiences.
+Non-fiction literature selections, the Let’s Find Out weekly series by Scholastic, and exploration in the Lower School STEM room further enhances these experiences.

 Religion

-The program uses the faith-based We Believe curriculum by Sadlier publishers to introduce students to familiar stories from the Bible and how they can relate to our lives.
+NDA uses the faith-based Christ in Us curriculum by Sadlier publishers to introduce students to familiar stories from the Bible and how they can relate to our lives.
 The students learn some of the most important lessons from Jesus like kindness, respect, caring for others, and love.